seankrienke/CS386-Project/WalkItOff.md

 1. *__Android Studio__* - Used for UI design, implementation of android app -- We chose this because it is the framework required to build an android app

-2. *__MediaPlayer Class__* - Class inside Android Studio, used to control playback of audio -- We chose this because it was a built in class that met all of our sound needs
+2. *__MediaPlayer Class__* - Class inside Android Studio, used to control playback of audio -- We chose this because it was a built in class that met all of our soundList needs

 3. *__LocationManager Class__* - Class inside Android Studio, used to access location services on Android device -- We chose this because it was the simplest implementation of what we required in a location class, and it did not require using google play services